rangle/ngCourse2/handout/routing/routeroutlet.md

-# RouterOutlet #
+# Dynamically Adding Route Components #

-A `RouterOutlet` is a placeholder that Angular dynamically fills based on the application's route.
-The component for the route being activated is created & inserted next to the `<router-outlet></router-outlet>` element.
+Rather than define each route's component separately, use `RouterOutlet` which serves as a component placeholder; Angular 2 dynamically adds the component for the route being activated into the `<router-outlet></router-outlet>` element.

 In order to make use of the `RouterOutlet` we must give component access to the router components by passing `ROUTER_DIRECTIVES` in the component directives array.

 ```javascript
 import { Component } from '@angular/core';